AdobeDocs/commerce-webapi/src/pages/rest/tutorials/bulk-configurable-product/create-personalization-option.md

 ---
-layout: tutorial
-group: rest-api
 title: Step 4.
 Create the personalization option
-subtitle: Create a configurable product using bulk APIs
-menu_title: Step 4.
-Create the personalization option
-menu_order: 40
-level3_subgroup: bulk-configurable-product-tutorial
-return_to:
-  title: REST tutorials
-  url: rest/tutorials/index.html
-functional_areas:
-  - Integration
 contributor_name: comwrap GmbH
 contributor_link: http://comwrap.com/
+description: In this step of the tutorial you will create the personalization option
 ---

 # Step 4.
 Create the personalization option